muhammadtahi52/ENCRYPTIX/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

-# Task 02:Sales Prediction (Advertising Impact Analysis)
+# Project 02: Sales Prediction (Advertising Impact Analysis)

 ## Overview
 This project explores the impact of advertising channels (TV, Radio, Newspaper) on sales using machine learning techniques.